NinoHuang/HelloReact/readme.txt

 Git is a betiful version control for system with GPL.
 Git is for our host .

-Create a new branch named dev .
+Create a new branch named dev .Diff is none;